Documents

 Course Title: [e.g. BSc in Psychology]

-Period of Study: [e.g. 09/2017 to 07/2021]This course was accredited at this time by the British Psychological Society, and the student successfully completed all the necessary modules for Graduate Basis for Chartered Membership.
+Result: [e.g. 2:1, merit, 65%, etc]This course was accredited at this time by the British Psychological Society for Graduate Basis for Chartered Membership (GBC), and the student successfully completed all the necessary modules for GBC.

 Irish qualifications

-The Psychological Society of Ireland (PSI) and the British Psychological Society (BPS) recognise each other's undergraduate accreditation procedures so if you have completed a qualification that makes you eligible for graduate membership of the PSI it will also have covered enough psychology for GBC.
+The Psychological Society of Ireland (PSI) and the British Psychological Society (BPS) recognise each other's undergraduate accreditation procedures.
+So if you have completed an Irish qualification that makes you eligible for graduate membership of the PSI it will also have covered enough psychology for GBC.

-We would therefore suggest the following alternative wording for a University GBC letter, referring to the PSI.
+So we suggest the alternative wording below for a University GBC letter, referring to the PSI.

 I confirm that [Student Name] successfully completed the following course at [University Name]: